camunda/camunda-docs-manual/content/user-guide/introduction/supported-environments.md

 Please find the  <a href="http://docs.camunda.org/7.0/guides/user-guide/#introduction-supported-environments">supported environments for version 7.0</a> and the <a href="http://docs.camunda.org/7.1/guides/user-guide/#introduction-supported-environments">supported environments for version 7.1</a>  here.

-## Container / Application Server for runtime components (excluding camunda Cycle)
+# Container/Application Server for Runtime Components (Excluding Camunda Cycle)

 *   Apache Tomcat 6 / 7
 *   JBoss Application Server 7.2 and JBoss EAP 6.1 / 6.2 / 6.3 / 6.4